timakin/jf/README.md

 ```
 $ jf raw.json [--gitdiff|--minify|-i] # Attach format to a json file.
 $ jf .                                # Attach format to all of json files under the current directory.
 $ cat raw.json | jf                   # Output pretty json for the received STDIN.
 > (print pretty json)

+# Merge options
 $ jf origin.json --merge target.json                          # Push the object of inside of target.json back to the origin.json.
-$ jf origin.json --merge target.json --after key1                     # Push the object of inside of target.json after the "key1" of origin.json.
+$ jf origin.json --merge target.json --after key1             # Push the object of inside of target.json to "key1" object of origin.json.

-# under Development
-$ jf origin.json --merge target.json --after key1.innerkey1.deep.last # Push the object of inside of target.json after the "origin[:key1][:innerkey1][:deep][:lastkey]".
+$ jf origin.json --merge target.json --after key1.innerkey1.0 # Push the object of inside of target.json to "origin[:key1][:innerkey1][:deep][0]".
 ```

 ## Options